With More Time, Travel for Less

 Australia and New Zealand Welcomes Independent-Minded Seniors

 When it’s autumn in New York it’s springtime down under.
-The exchange rate is just shy of two AUS or NZ dollars to one U.S. So what are you waiting for?
+So what are you waiting for?

 Some people need and can afford packaged tours, but my husband and I like the challenge of making it up as we go along and interacting with people who live and work in the countries we visit.
 In Australia and New Zealand, everyone we met was friendly and helpful.

 If you are an able-bodied backpacker, Australians and New Zealanders will welcome you and accommodate you.
 They will even help you find short-term employment and hostels.
 If you are retired senior citizens with the luxury of time, like us, you may be able to travel for less.

-When we arrived at Sydney’s Central Railway Station we each bought the 7-day "Triple Pass" for unlimited travel by suburban train, bus, or ferry for AUS$37.
+When we arrived at Sydney’s Central Railway Station we each bought My MultiDay tickets for unlimited travel by suburban train, bus, or ferry.
 We used a credit card at every opportunity.

 We travel light.
 Our small backpacks had handles and wheels.
 Since our triple passes were good day and night in and around Sydney, we didn’t need a car.